-Setting Up Azure Active Directory Integration in Privilege Manager
+Setting Up Azure Active Directory Integration

 Note: If replacing an existing Azure Integration, ensure a new integration object is created (don't edit an old one).
 Delinea recommends recycling your Application Pools.

 Setting up Azure AD integration with Privilege Manager requires steps in your Azure tenant and in Privilege Manager.